 Rebranding and Recommitting to Recycling at UNH-Durham

-Please read below about the relabeling efforts, an infographic on UNH Waste, myths and rumors to dispell on campus, and FAQ's
+Please read below about the relabeling efforts, Tools and resources to download, myths and rumors to dispell on campus, and FAQ's

 University Facilities, along with the Sustainability Institute are in the midst of a relabeling campaign on all recycling and trash (now called landfill) receptacles and dumpsters on campus.
 That process will also include rebranding, community education and stakeholder training